cloudfoundry/cf-for-k8s/docs/deploy.md

 In addition, you will also probably want [`kubectl`](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for your own debugging and inspection of the system.

 Make sure that your Kubernetes config (e.g, `~/.kube/config`) is pointing to the cluster you intend to deploy CF for K8s to.
-This cluster should be on an IaaS that supports load balancer services (e.g., GKE, AKS, etc.).
+This cluster should be on an IaaS that supports load balancer services (e.g., GKE, AKS, etc.), and persistent volumes (make sure you have a `StorageClass` defined in your cluster in order to create `PersistentVolumeClaim` objects).

 ## Steps to deploy